fieldOfView/Cura-SimpleShapes/README.md

 ### Copy Scripts

-**Note :** Since Cura 4.9 don't need to use this function anymore.
-Have been remove from the menu.
+**Note :** Since Cura 4.9 you don't need to use this function anymore.
+Has been removed from the menu.

 These scripts can be copied into the scripts directory via the function **Copy Scripts**.